If you’re looking to open or compare savings accounts, you may have come across savings accounts from ANZ.

 One of the advantages of banking with one of the big four banks are their added features and flexibility.
 Aside from having a larger branch and ATM network than a lot of other banks, accounts with bigger banks like ANZ often have more options and bells and whistles.

 For example, ANZ was one of the first of the big four to launch Apple Pay.
 Apple Pay lets you use your iPhone to pay for things in shops and online using an app and a fingerprint ID.
 ANZ also gives you more ways to pay using your compatible wearable devices such as Apple Watch, iPad, FitBit and other Android devices.

 Other features of ANZ savings accounts include 24/7 access to your money and accounts using the internet and mobile banking.
-Using a four-digit pin to log into the ANZ mobile banking app, you can access your ANZ savings accounts, activate cards, check your balance and transfer money between accounts.
-You can also pay bills using BPAY, transfer funds overseas and find your nearest branch or ATM.
+Using a four-digit pin or fingerprint to log into the ANZ App*, you can access your ANZ savings accounts, activate cards, check your balance and transfer money between accounts.
+You can also pay bills using BPAY and transfer funds overseas.

 Another advantage of an ANZ savings account is that deposits of up to $250,000 are protected by the Australian government guarantee scheme.

 What to look for in a savings account

 Regardless of who you bank with or which savings account you open, you still need to do your research to make sure you find an account that works for you.
 If you’ve got your sights set on saving, finding an account with a decent interest rate, good features and low fees can make a big difference to your end outcome.
 Finding the right savings account will depend on your savings habits, ultimate end goal and the number of regular deposits you can make to the account.